madortill/SCROM-boilerplate/README.md

 in your html
 - add script tag with the link to SCROMfunctions.js
 - call the function `finishTestSCROM` at the end of your test

+#Using scores:
+- unless the lesson was completed before, at the start of the attampt the status of the lesson is set to "incomplete"
+- to report completion, call the function `reportComplete()`;
+- to report grade call the function `finishTestSCROM(score, thershold)`.
+        - score is a number between 0 and 100
+        - threshold is optional and determines the minumun thershold to pass the lesson (deafult: 50) all scores equal to or above the threshold are considered "passed"